ywang103-amd/omniperf/docs/how-to/profile/mode.rst

 .. note::

-   ROCm Compute Profiler generates two roofline outputs to organize results and reduce clutter.
-One chart plots FP32/FP64 performance while the other plots I8/FP16 performance.
+   ROCm Compute Profiler generates three roofline outputs to organize results and reduce clutter.
+One chart plots FP32/FP64 performance, one plots I8/FP16 performance, and the other plots FP8 performance.

 The following image is a sample ``empirRoof_gpu-0_int8_fp16.pdf`` roofline plot.